HRizwan1/2019-team-06f/reports/sprint-05/report.md

   c.
 Capture of application metrics:

   * We used Prometheus as a tool to capture application metrics.
-Prometheus is an open-source monitoring system that collects metrics from our services and stores in a time-series database.
+Prometheus is an open-source monitoring system that collects metrics from our services and stores it in a time-series database.
 Prometheus provides a basic web interface for monitoring the status os itself and its exporters, executing queries, and generating graphs.

   ![prometheus](images/prometheus.png "Prometheus")

-  * In order to integrate with complex data from Prometheus, we have used a tool called Grafana which is completely an open-source tool for data visualization and a monitoring system that collects metrics from our services.
-Grafana has feature rich metrics dashboard and graph editor for Prometheus and it also allows to query, create alerts, notifications, and ad-hoc filters for our service which we might incorporate in the future sprint.
+  * In order to integrate with complex data from Prometheus, we have used a tool called Grafana which is a completely open-source tool for data visualization and a monitoring system that collects metrics from our services.
+Grafana has a feature-rich metrics dashboard and graph editor for Prometheus and it also allows to query, create alerts, notifications, and ad-hoc filters for our service, which we might incorporate in the next sprint.

   ![grafana](images/grafana.png "Grafana")